Color of the Month

 I love sapphires, blueberries, and yes, even bluebonnets.

 For me blue has always signified peace and calm.
-The first things that come to my mind are the sky and the water, and as the beach is one of my favorite places, the very color is comforting and reassuring to me.
+The first things that come to my mind are the sky and the water, and as the beach is one of my favorite places, blue is comforting and reassuring to me.

-Let’s look at a few ways to incorporate a little blue goodness in your life and break up the everyday monotony.
+Let’s look at a few ways to incorporate a little blue goodness in your life.

-Drinking glasses in fun colors and shapes are always an inspired idea that add a lovely detail to parties, dinners, or cocktails with friends.
-Check your local dollar stores for a great selection at the right price! tumblers, 12 for $36.
+glasses – Drinking glasses in fun colors and shapes are always an inspired idea that add a lovely detail to parties, dinners, or cocktails with friends.
+Check your local dollar stores for a great selection at the right price! tumblers, 12 for $42.

-Hang this leaded glass crescent moon in a sunny window and watch it cast tranquil hues of light across the room. stained glass crescent moon, $10.
+sun catcher – Hang this leaded glass crescent moon in a sunny window and watch it cast tranquil hues of light across the room. stained glass moon, $10.

-Dark blue bottles are perfect for your essential and/or cooking oils.
-By protecting the contents from light, your oils stay fresh and fragrant much longer.
-2oz. glass bottle, $1.
+bottle – Dark blue bottles are perfect for your essential and/or cooking oils.
+By protecting the contents from light, your oils stay fresh and fragrant much longer. blue glass bottle 2oz, 12 for $12.

-A beautiful, dainty pin is the perfect versatile accessory.
+lapel pin – A beautiful, dainty pin is the perfect versatile accessory.
 Secure a scarf, brighten the lapel of a favorite suit, attach to a cute hat, the possibilities are endless.
-These enameled treasures can be found at flea markets, antique stores, and garage/estate sales. pin, $25.
+These enameled treasures can be found at flea markets, antique stores, and garage/estate sales.
+They can also be found at both eBay and etsy using the search term “blue enamel bow pin”. enamel pin, $22.

-Use a clock as a multifunctional statement piece.
-Whether for a table top or a wall, a timekeeper can also be art reflective of your own personal style.
+clock – A clock can serve as a multi-functional statement piece.
+Whether for a table top or a wall, a timekeeper can also be art that is reflective of your own personal style.
 You can go cute, fun, and whimsical, or sleek and understated, depending on the space.
-The possibilities are endless, because every room in your home needs a clock. table top clock, $4.
+The possibilities are endless, because every room in your home needs a clock. star clock, $4.

 The color is so prevalent in our day to day lives, you can’t help but be surrounded by it, whether in the office, a restaurant, or merely driving down the street.
 Looking around me, I can name at least 15 things that are blue, just within my sight.